 MySQL Enterprise Edition provides plugins that implement authentication using external services:

-MySQL Enterprise Edition includes a keyring plugin that uses Oracle Key Vault for keyring backend storage.
+MySQL Enterprise Edition includes a keyring plugin that uses Oracle Key Vault as a back end for keyring storage.
 For more information, see The MySQL Keyring.

 For other related Enterprise security features, see Section 25.4, “MySQL Enterprise Encryption Overview”.